The Daily Show with Jon Stewart

 A ban on backyard wrestling would infringe upon the artistic expression of a few young men who feel they fight their friends just as the founding fathers fought the British.

-The Daily Show with Jon StewartS6 Intro - MSNBC
+Intro - MSNBCThe Daily Show with Jon StewartS6

 Jon discusses the differences between MSNBC, CNBC and NBC and encourages young people to go out and buy useless crap for their dad's on Father's Day.